SystangoTechnologies/Crashalert/FLOW_README.md

 ## Node server Installation for rn-crash-reporter

-### Following steps to be followed for the Node server installation :-
+### Following steps to be followed for the Node server installation using docker container:-
-- Open your terminal and type the command `brew install docker docker-compose docker-machine xhyve docker-machine-driver-xhyve`  to install the `docker-compose` using `brew`.
+- Open your terminal and run the following command (assuming you have already installed the `brew`)
+        $ `brew install docker docker-compose docker-machine xhyve docker-machine-driver-xhyve`
-- Now, type the command `brew cask install docker`
+        $ `brew cask install docker`
 - Take clone or Download the zip file from the link [here](https://github.com/sytango-technologies/rn-crash-viewer).
 - Extract the zip source file and get into the root folder of `rn-crash-viewer` on the terminal.
-- Type the command `docker-compose build` and hit enter to build the image.
+- Now run the command
-- Now, type the command `docker-compose up` and hit enter to aggregates the output of each container.
+        $ `docker-compose build`
+        $ `docker-compose up`

 ## Web client Installation for rn-crash-reporter

 NOTE : Please ensure that the docker container is already running.

 ### Following steps to be followed for the Web client installation :-
 - Open the browser and type this URL  `http://localhost:8000/` in URL locator and hit enter to open the Web Client App.
-Please follow the[(Screenshot)]().
+Please follow the[(Screenshot)](WebClient.png).
 (NOTE : You can also edit the port no in `docker-compose.yml` file in the web section.)
 - You can login the app using the following credentials :- Username : admin@example.com
     Password : password